-In some cases, the CDO or an equivalent executive -- a director of enterprise data management, for example -- may also be the hands-on data governance program manager.
+Data governance manager and team.
+In some cases, the CDO or an equivalent executive -- the director of enterprise data management, for example -- might also be the hands-on data governance program manager.
 In others, organizations appoint a data governance manager or lead specifically to run the program.
 Either way, the program manager typically heads a data governance team that works on the program full time.
 Sometimes more formally known as the data governance office, it coordinates the process, leads meetings and training sessions, tracks metrics, manages internal communications and carries out other management tasks.

 Components of a data governance framework